Dharmendrastm/Cybersecurity_common_questions/README.md

 **Threats**:- A threat is an event, natural or man-made able to cause the negative impact of an organisation.

-**Exploit**:-An Exploit is defined as way to  breach the security of an IT System througha Vulnerability.
+**Exploit**:-An Exploit is defined as way to  breach the security of an IT System through a Vulnerability.

 **Risk**:- It is situation involving exposure to danger.